Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/logs-fundamentals.md

 - What logs are and why they matter in security work.
 - The main use cases for logs beyond just security.
 - Different types of logs and where they come from.
-- The structure of Windows OS logs specifically
+- The structure of Windows OS logs specifically.
 - Basic Linux commands for analysing web server logs directly

 ## 🧠 In My Own Words